CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Primere Visual Hypernetwork selector:
 Same as than the 'Primere Hypernetwork' node, but with preview images of selection modal.
-You must copy your original hypernetwork subdirs **(not your hypernetwork files!)** to ComfyUI\custom_nodes\ComfyUI_Primere_Nodes\front_end\images\hypernetworks\ path but only the preview images needed, same name as the hypernetwork file but with .jpg only extension.
+You must copy your original hypernetwork subdirs **(not your hypernetwork files!)** to ComfyUI\web\extensions\PrimerePreviews\images\hypernetworks\ path but only the preview images needed, same name as the hypernetwork file.
+Much easier if you use **Primere Image Preview and Save as...** for automatic preview creation from your generated image.
 **If you have hypernetwork files from unknown source, set 'safe_load' switch to true.** With this settings sometime your hypernetwork settings will be ignored, but your computer stay safe.
 As extra features you can enable/disable modal with 'show_modal' switch, and exclude files and paths from modal starts with . (point) character if show_hidden switch is off.